winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 let inc = λ(x : Natural) → x + 1
 ```
-Dhall does not support Haskell's concise function definition syntax such as  `inc x = x + 1`, where arguments are given on the left-hand side and types are inferred automatically.
+Dhall does not support Haskell's concise  syntax such as  `inc x = x + 1`, where arguments are given on the left-hand side and types are inferred automatically.
-Functions must be defined via `λ` symbols as we have just seen.

-Generally, functions in Dhall look like `λ(x : input_type) → body`, where:
+Functions in Dhall must look like `λ(x : input_type) → body`, where:

 - `x` is a bound variable representing the function's input argument,
 - `input_type` is the type of the function's input argument, and